-We could all do with some financial wellness tips, especially as we live through a global pandemic.
-Trying to adopt healthy habits when it comes to money isn't easy at the best of times, and the past year has been even more difficult for many of us.
+We could all do with some financial wellness tips, especially given the current state of the world.
+Trying to adopt healthy habits when it comes to money isn't easy at the best of times, and the past two years have been even more difficult for many of us.

 Here's what she had to say...